Dear Difference Maker,

 New York University published a study which observed that the expectations of the teachers were carried out in profound way.
 The children in the study were given an achievement test, and the students, who had a wide range of scores on the tests, were randomly assigned to two teachers.
 One teacher was informed that all her students had the highest scores on the test, the other was told his students had the lowest scores on the test.
 Even though the students were randomly assigned, they actually performed according to the teachers’ expectations.
 The teacher who thought she had all the high scoring students had them performing at high levels of achievement, while the teacher who thought the students in his class were the ones with low test scores, found that his students performed poorly in his class.

-Stanford University published a study which showed measurable and dramatic acceleration in reading speed and comprehension when they RE-LABELED the Remedial Reading room to Accelerated Reading Room for the school year.
+Stanford University published a study which showed measurable and dramatic acceleration in reading speed and comprehension when they RE-LABELED the Remedial Reading room to Accelerated Reading Room for the school year and implemented strategies from the reading head start review for the younger students.

 Insight: If we think Johnny is going to be a loser, or that Suzy is going to flake out, or some kid won’t concentrate and do the work, it’s going to be exactly as predicted.
 Why?
 Because our thoughts and feelings carry “real time energy” and our beliefs cause us to act in accordance with the expected outcome.
 Children (and adults too) are strongly affected by the energy of expectations.